What differentiates you from other DJs and MCs?

 How far will you travel?

 Most of the weddings I do are in East Tennessee, Southwest Virginia, or Western North Carolina, including Johnson City, Bristol, Abingdon, Norton, Kingsport, Rogersville, Greeneville, Asheville, Boone, and Banner Elk.
 If you are in, or very close to any of these cities, I will not charge for travel expenses.
 For longer distance events, I do charge for travel expenses, but there is no limit to how far I will travel.
-I am available for weddings anywhere in the US, or even outside of the US.
+I am available for weddings anywhere in the world.

 More FAQ can be found on my WeddingWire profile.